 The bustling Quimet y Quimet is one of the oldest and most famous tapas bars in the city.
 The former wine shop serves up a menu of contemporary tapas alongside artisanal vermouth, but what it’s really known for now is its canned seafood and meats, or conservas.

 Albert Adrià’s Michelin-starred Tickets may be out of budget, but you can still get a taste of the chef’s iconic cuisine at the gourmet Bodega 1900, a modern version of a traditional vermuteria.
-Even better, a glass of house vermouth is only $4.

 The city is home to 39 food markets, but one of the most iconic is the Boqueria Market on Las Ramblas.
 Open until 8:30 p.m. every day except Sunday, the market is a great way to soak up Catalan culture, sampling products from around the region and noshing on tapas outside of typical eating hours at stalls like El Quim.
 If you’re picking up picnic fare, skip the stalls near the front, which can be pricier than the ones further back.